What are the best first-time home buyer loans?

 If you’re a Native American veteran or service member, you might be eligible to receive a loan directly from the VA.
 You can use funds to buy or improve a property purchased on federal trust land.
 These loans have no down payment, no mortgage insurance, and low interest rates.

 An energy-efficient home can create a comfortable living space, increase your resell value, and even lower your utility costs.
 You can use an energy-efficient mortgage (EEM) to buy an ENERGY STAR-certified home or to finance energy-efficient improvements.

 - VA’s Energy Efficient Mortgage

 First-time homebuyer assistance programs

 Saving up for a down payment and closing costs is typically the biggest obstacle to buying a home.
 But many first-time home buyers don’t realize there are assistance programs available to help with these upfront costs.

 State and local down payment assistance

-Some state and local agencies might help with your down payment.
-This assistance can take four different forms:
+Some state and local agencies help eligible buyers with their down payment and/or closing costs.
+Down payment assistance can take four different forms: